-This document is aimed at providing the Parties with the technical reports of the regional surveys that were conducted in the Mediterranean Sea in 2018 and in the Black Sea in 2019 in the framework of the ACCOBAMS Survey Initiative and CeNoBS project.
+This document is aimed at providing the Scientific Committee with the technical reports of the regional surveys that were conducted in the Mediterranean Sea and in the Black Sea in 2018 and 2019 in the framework of the ACCOBAMS Survey Initiative, and through the CeNoBS project for the Black Sea.
 The document has been prepared by the ASI Scientific Coordinator and several key partners involved in the effort, including the ASI aerial Team leaders of the Mediterranean Survey, the CeNoBS partners for the Black Sea Survey part and the Permanent Secretariat.
-The reports included in this document aim to provide a comprehensive and detailed description of all steps and actions taken towards the successful implementation of the surveys, as well as preliminary results, intended data analysis approach and recommendations that may serve future regional surveys.
+This document was elaborated in the first place for the 7th Meeting of the Parties to ACCOBAMS and then updated for the 13th Scientific Committee.
+The reports included here aim to provide a comprehensive and detailed description of all steps and actions taken towards the successful implementation of the surveys, as well as preliminary results, intended data analysis approach and recommendations that may serve future regional surveys.

-PART I: ACCOBAMS Survey Initiative - Technical report of the Mediterranean survey of the Mediterranean survey
+PART I: ACCOBAMS Survey Initiative - Technical report of the Mediterranean survey

+PART II:

-PART II: ACCOBAMS Survey Initiative - Technical report of the Black Sea survey
+ACCOBAMS Survey Initiative - Technical report of the Black Sea survey of the Mediterranean survey